wavemaker/docs/website/blog/2021-07-21-wavemaker9x-end-of-support.md

 ## What does the end of support for WaveMaker 9.x entail?

 Suppose you are using 9.x projects.
 In that case, WaveMaker will automatically update to the latest version of WaveMaker.
 The update can break applications that contain custom JavaScript code because of the Angular breaking changes.
-We have created a guide to help you update to the current version used by WaveMaker, which is Angular 10.
+We have created a guide to help you update to the current version used by WaveMaker, Angular 10.

 Please note that following 31 Dec 2021, we will not be supporting project migrations.
 Therefore, we recommend you plan to update your WaveMaker 9 projects to receive support before the established deadline for a smooth migration process.

 ## Why is WaveMaker ending support for the 9.x version?

-End of previous version system means moving on to a newer and better systems.
+End of previous version system means moving on to newer and better systems.
 Even though some updates are not entirely responsible for security vulnerabilities, they might impact stability and usability.
-Other updates address bug fixes and customer requested features.
+Other updates address bug fixes and customer-requested features.

 View the progress of WaveMaker features and fixes in Studio in addition to security updates.